7sDream/pyqart/README.md

 ![QArt Example](http://ww4.sinaimg.cn/large/88e401f0gw1f6dl845naoj205g05ga9y.jpg)

-And this repo is python implement of it.
+And this repo is Python implement of it.

 ## Usage

 For code reues, I split the lib to two part.
-One for generate normal QrCode, another is the Art part - mix it with image.
+One for generate normal QrCode, another is the Art part - mix Qr it with image.

 **BUT!
 Art part is under construction, now just the Qr part is usable.**